-Pre-Tax Contributions and Roth Contributions.
+Elective Contributions.
 You are entitled to receive a distribution of your Pre-Tax Contribution Account and/or your Roth Contribution Account when you

 - have a Severance from Employment,

 - attain age $59 \frac{1}{2}$,

 - become Disabled,

-- die, or
+- die,

-- for your Pre-Tax Contribution Account only, have a financial hardship.
+- for your Pre-Tax Contribution Account only, have a financial hardship, or

+- become eligible for a qualified birth or adoption distribution, domestic abuse victim distribution, qualified disaster recovery distribution, or personal emergency expense distribution.